fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>scale</dt>
 <dd>

-(float64, default: `1`) Scaling factor to be multiplied with the square root of the input signal.
+(float64) Scaling factor to be multiplied with the square root of the input signal.

 @gotags default:"1.0"